femeg/FEMEG.github.io/README.md

 ## Welcome to FEMEG

-Please, download the FEMEG toolbox from [editor on GitHub](https://github.com/femeg/FEMEG.github.io/edit/master/README.md)
+Please, download the FEMEG toolbox from [this link](https://github.com/femeg/FEMEG)

 THIS PAGE IS UNDER CONSTRUCTION